Getting a Family Member into Rehab

 • Finances typically determine the length of stay.
 Thirty days is not a scientific number for recovery.2 Some substance abusers and addicts require treatment for months and years.
 Unfortunately, insurance coverage and finances often determine the length of intensive treatment.

-But first things first: When you have a loved one who needs addiction treatment, it is crucial to consider strategies to get the substance abuser to enroll in a program.
-And to know what the options are, should your loved one refuse to get help.
+When you have a loved one who needs addiction treatment, it is crucial to consider strategies to get the substance abuser to enroll in a program.
+And to know what the options are should your loved one refuse to get help.
+If you need answers about seeking addiction rehab for a loved one, call us today at 760.548.4032.

 Rehab by Legal Force

-Currently, more than 20 states allow family members to involuntary commit a substance abuser to rehab.3
+More than 20 states allow family members to commit a substance abuser to rehab involuntarily.3

-Forced admission to an addiction treatment center comes down to balancing your addicted loved one’s liberties against his or her and the public’s safety.
-The process of involuntary commitment involves petitioning a court for permission, the procedure for which varies from state to state.
+Forced admission to an addiction treatment center comes down to balancing your addicted loved one’s liberties against their personal safety and that of the public.
+The involuntary commitment process involves petitioning a court for permission, which varies from state to state.
 In general, this safeguards adults against being confined in a state or medical facility.

-In criminal cases, the courts usually have the power to involuntarily commit a substance abuser to rehab.
-When family members or loved ones assume that role, the onus is on them to make sure the rehab experience is successful.
+In criminal cases, the courts usually have the power to commit a substance abuser to rehab involuntarily.
+When family members or loved ones assume that role, the onus is on them to ensure the rehab experience is successful.

 The good news is, as strained or difficult as the process may seem, research shows that substance abusers forced into treatment do not experience worse outcomes than those who enter voluntarily.